 As an actual future customer, she’d get serious and arrange her little cart carefully, just the way she liked it and not the way things would land when I’d toss them in.

 She’d criticize me for not being careful with the produce and the bread.

 If it was more than a quick trip and we needed more than the little cart, she’d have her little training cart and I’d have my fully licensed cart.

-True to the real-life shopping cart experience, my shopper-to-be was sometimes inconvenienced by the wheels on her cart—squeaky wheels, sticky wheels, wheels that make the cart roll funny or lurch sideways.
-You and I know this cart well.
+True to the real-life shopping cart experience, my shopper-to-be was sometimes inconvenienced by bad wheels on her cart—a squeaky wheel or two, a spastic wheel, one wheel that refuses to roll, a wheel that make the cart roll funny or worse, lurch sideways.

 She’d complain.
 I’d keep a straight face and say, “It’s part of your training.”
-She’d roll her eyes.

-Here’s where having two carts is especially helpful, though: when it’s time to check out.
+Here’s where having two carts is especially helpful, though—when it’s time to check out.

 Since she was in training, I tried to let my junior shopper know how to choose the right line, which we all know is not as easy or obvious as it appears—there can be real strategy.

 So I taught my junior shopper to work the two-cart angle, where one of you jumps lines just as it becomes obvious which is the right line that will take you to the finish more quickly.